What is a ULIP?

 - Fund switching allows you to leverage market fluctuations.

-- Premiums are deductible under Section 80C of the Income Tax Act, 1961.
+- Premiums are deductible under Section 80C of the Income Tax Act, 1961 in case of old tax regime.

 - They allow partial withdrawals for contingencies.